India’s Russian arms explain ‘shaky’ Ukraine stance

 Russian kit is also relatively cheap, and Western countries are much more reluctant than Moscow to transfer technology to allow arms to be made in India, experts say.

-“The US sells everything with an end-user condition and still won’t sell us a certain class of weapons – unlike Russia,” said Joshi.
+“The US sells everything with an end-user condition and still won’t sell us a certain class of weapons — unlike Russia,” said Joshi.-AFP

 Comments